 This is a confident intelligent dog, reserved with strangers but affectionate and protective with his own people.
 He is easily trained and does best when given a job to do.
 The breed's versatility, stamina, trainability and eagerness to work make him an ideal candidate for working with the police and the military.
 However, the Belgian Malinois also can be a wonderful companion dog in families able to meet his exercise and energetic needs.
 And they are very high energy and can be driven.

 As with other shepherd breeds, the Malinois may be unable to curb the urge to chase.
-He likes to chase cars, and joggers and bikers may become targets.
-He may try to herd children by nipping at their feet.
+They like to chase cars, and joggers and bikers may become targets.
+They may try to herd children by nipping at their feet.

 Weight and Shoulder Height